Music Performance

 Private Instruction in Music

-The department offers private classical instruction in voice, keyboards (piano, fortepiano, harpsichord, organ, carillon, accordion), strings (harp, violin, baroque violin, viola, cello, double bass, viola da gamba, classical guitar, lute, guzheng), winds and brass (flute, baroque flute, oboe, clarinet, bassoon, recorder, saxophone, trumpet, french horn, trombone, tuba), percussion and marimba.
+The department offers private classical instruction in voice, keyboards (piano, fortepiano, harpsichord, organ, carillon, accordion), strings (harp, violin, baroque violin, viola, cello, double bass, viola da gamba, classical guitar, lute, guzheng), winds and brass (flute, oboe, clarinet, bassoon, recorder, saxophone, trumpet, french horn, trombone, tuba), percussion and marimba.
 The department also offers private jazz instruction in voice, piano, strings (fiddle, violin, viola, electric and upright bass, guitar), winds (saxophone, trumpet, trombone and low brass), and percussion (drumset, vibraphone, congas/hand percussion).

 Lessons are arranged during Orientation and/or the first week of the Fall semester.
 Lessons are generally a full-year commitment (two semesters), however students may begin private lessons at the start of the Spring semester with approval from the department.

-The department's MUS 149, 199, 249, 299, and 398 course offerings are made possible by the estate of Elsa Graefe Whitney, Class of 1918.
+The department's MUS 149, MUS 199, MUS 249, MUS 299, and MUS 398 course offerings are made possible by the estate of Elsa Graefe Whitney, Class of 1918.

-Advanced Performance Seminar (MUS 344)
+Advanced Performance Seminar (MUS 344 & MUS 349)

 The Advanced Performance Seminar is directed each year by two members of the performance faculty.
 It offers advanced students an opportunity to perform frequently in an informal setting before fellow students and faculty, to discuss repertoire and interpretation, and to receive constructive comments.
 The work in this class culminates with the student presenting a full recital at the end of the academic year.